RouninMedia/Da3SH/README.md

 And, in any case, who said we had to have one or the other?
 Why can't a page be separated into page components and each page component be separated into technologies?

-That's not going to be possible, of course, if every page component is built exclusively out of javascript.
+That's not going to be possible, of course, *if* every page component is built exclusively out of javascript.

-But in **Da3SH**, rich components aren't made out of javascript - they're simply JSON-formatted data.
+But in **Da3SH**, rich components *aren't* made out of javascript - they're simply JSON-formatted data.

 That data can be automatically translated *by* any language *into* any language you like.

 ## Improving on 2010s-style Component-based architecture
-Outside building complex web-apps, reactive front-end frameworks can represent an exasperating level of over-engineering.
+Reactive front-end frameworks are hugely complex.
+Outside building sophisticated web-apps, such frameworks can represent an exasperating level of over-engineering.

 But there's no need to throw the baby out with the bathwater.
+Web-developers shouldn't have to choose between frameworks-including-components and no-components-at-all.

-Reusable, customisable components remain entirely useful in the context of building *a conventional content-based website* no less than in a 100% JS Single Page Application (SPA).
+Reusable, customisable components remain entirely useful when building *a conventional content-based website* no less than when building a 100% JS Single Page Application (SPA).

-**Da3SH** allows developers to write and deploy without using or installing a framework at all.
+**Da3SH** allows developers to write and deploy rich components without using or installing a framework at all.

 We *can* have the best of both worlds:

  - a website or Single Page App (SPA) divided into separate rich components
- - each rich component divided into fully separated, static (or dynamically-generated) classic concerns:
+ - each rich component divided into fully separated, static (or dynamically-generated) language-based concerns:

    - *HTML-based structure*
    - *CSS-based presentation*